MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/campaign.md

 **Delete:** Read-only

 ## <a name="countrycode"></a>Country Code
-The country code for the Bing Merchant Center store.
+The country code for the Microsoft Merchant Center store.

-The Bing Merchant Center store catalog will be filtered to only include products for the specified country.
+The Microsoft Merchant Center store catalog will be filtered to only include products for the specified country.

 For example, the following country code values are supported.
 * AU - Australia